thonihoward/Commons-Technology/README.md

 This tutorial is a a one-stop training and information hub for Newcomb Institute's Technologies.
 Click on the links below to view training instructions, video help and information on who to contact.

-Access this digiital tutorial at https://github.com/newcombtech/Commons-Technology
+Access this digital tutorial at https://github.com/newcombtech/Commons-Technology

 **NEED HELP**